mendix-temp/Workstation-Documentation/README.md

 `git push`: push the commited files to github repository
 `npm run publish`: create a software release on github

-Then, you need to go to log in the github repo and follow the following steps to set the last publish as the latest release (the one used by the autoupdate)
+Then, you need to log in the github repo and follow the following steps to set the last publish as the latest release (the one used by the autoupdate)

 <details>
   <summary><b>Steps</b></summary>